salva/p5-Math-Int64/README.md

 [Math::BigInt::BitVect](https://metacpan.org/pod/Math::BigInt::BitVect), [Math::BigInt::Pari](https://metacpan.org/pod/Math::BigInt::Pari) and
 [Math::BigInt::GMP](https://metacpan.org/pod/Math::BigInt::GMP).

-# AUTHORS

-- Salvador Fandiño <sfandino@yahoo.com>
-- Dave Rolsky <autarch@urth.org>

-# CONTRIBUTORS

-- bulk88 <bulk88@hotmail.com>
-- David Steinbrunner <dsteinbrunner@pobox.com>
-- Dylan Cali <calid1984@gmail.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2014 by Salvador Fandiño.
+Copyright © 2007, 2009, 2011-2014 by Salvador Fandiño
+(sfandino@yahoo.com)

+Copyright © 2014 by Dave Rolsky (autarch@urth.org)

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.8 or, at your option, any later version of Perl 5 you may have available.